St9rinsky/Football-Stats-ETL/docs/Roadmap.md

 ## Iteration 1 (MVP)

 - [ ] Setup the repo, docs and requirements
-- [ ] Setup and connect to the PostgreSQL database
+- [ ] connect to the PostgreSQL database
 - [ ] Connect to the football API
 - [ ] Extract and save raw JSON data to bronze layer
 - [ ] Transform data and save data to silver layer